- Collecting and evaluating existing diversity programs and developing a strategy for improvement.

-- Establishing a baseline of the level of diversity at the Chesapeake Bay Program.
+- Established a baseline of the level of diversity at the Chesapeake Bay Program.

-- Designating a diversity engagement coordinator to engage underrepresented communities and historically black colleges and universities in the watershed.
+- Designated a diversity engagement coordinator to engage underrepresented communities and historically Black colleges and universities in the watershed.

-- Working with funding organizations to develop a guide that would assist groups working in areas with diverse and underrepresented populations with grant competition awareness, selection criteria, accountability, capacity building and writing.
+- Worked with funding organizations to develop a guide for groups working with diverse and underrepresented populations to assist with grant competition awareness, selection criteria, accountability, capacity building, and writing.

-- Supporting the development of communication and outreach strategies related to the Tree Canopy outcome that are targeted to diverse audiences, focusing on those areas with the greatest needs and opportunities.
+- Supported the development of communication and outreach strategies for the Tree Canopy Outcome to target diverse audiences, focusing on the areas with the greatest needs and opportunities.

-- Developing a pilot curriculum for an environmental career-building day for all K-12 schools in the watershed.
+- Developed a pilot curriculum for an environmental career-building day for all K-12 schools in the watershed.